NiklasFrac/Mean-Reversion-Projekt/README.md

 # Mean-Reversion-Projekt

-This repository contains a reproducible Python research pipeline for US equity pairs trading.
-It covers universe construction, causal data processing, pair-selection research, and downstream backtesting, with emphasis on provenance, split-consistent evaluation, and explicit implementation assumptions.
+A reproducible Python research pipeline for **US equity pairs trading**, built around **causal preprocessing**, **statistically disciplined pair selection**, and **walk-forward evaluation**.

-The project is designed as a quantitative research and engineering pipeline rather than a production trading system.
-Its purpose is to support disciplined empirical investigation under public-data constraints, while keeping upstream data construction, pair selection, and downstream evaluation clearly separated.
+The repository is designed as a **quantitative research and engineering project**, not as a production trading system.
+Its purpose is to support transparent empirical investigation under **public-data constraints**, while keeping universe construction, preprocessing, statistical analysis, and downstream evaluation clearly separated.

-## What this repository demonstrates
+## Highlights

-- multi-stage quantitative research pipeline design
+- **Four-stage research pipeline:** `universe -> processing -> analysis -> backtest`
-- causal preprocessing of public equity data into execution-ready panels
+- **Causal preprocessing** of public equity data into execution-ready panels
-- statistically disciplined pair-selection research
+- **Statistically disciplined pair selection** with rolling diagnostics, bootstrap-based evaluation, and FDR-controlled testing
-- walk-forward backtesting with explicit execution assumptions
+- **Walk-forward backtesting** under explicit execution, borrow, and portfolio-level assumptions
-- reproducibility through configuration-driven runs, manifests, and stage handoff
+- **Reproducibility** through configuration-driven runs, manifests, pinned dependencies, and stage handoff
-- code quality controls via tests, linting, and stage-specific type checking
+- **Engineering quality controls** via tests, linting, formatting, CI, and stage-specific type checking

 ## Research Scope

-The repository studies a constrained US equity statistical-arbitrage setting using public daily data.
-The focus is not on maximizing headline backtest metrics, but on building a transparent research stack in which universe construction, processing, analysis, and evaluation remain modular, auditable, and reproducible.
+This repository studies a constrained **US equity statistical-arbitrage** setting using **public daily data**.
+The focus is not on maximizing headline backtest metrics, but on building a **transparent, modular, and auditable research stack** in which upstream data construction, downstream evaluation, and implementation assumptions remain explicit.

 ## Pipeline Overview